KQM-git/TCL/docs/characters/anemo/faruzan.md

 **Notes**

-* Faruzan's Prayerful Wind's Benefit anemo buff applies to all party members.
+* Faruzan's Prayerful Wind's Benefit Anemo buff applies to all party members.
 * Any dynamic abilities will benefit from the buff, there is no chance of the buff not applying upon swapping characters.

 </TabItem>